 Unsaturated fats, according to research, help keep your stomach full even when you don’t feel hungry.

 Your body sends out signals that it doesn’t need to go into emergency hunger mode since it has adequate nourishment.
-Even if you’re hungry in the middle of a fasting period, unsaturated fats keep sending these signal for longer period.
+Even if you’re hungry in the middle of a fasting period, unsaturated fats keep sending these signals for longer periods.

 Another study discovered that including half an avocado in your lunch will keep you satisfied for up to three hours longer than if you don’t eat the green, mushy vegetables.